AlbertFay/Aggy/README.md

 # Aggy
  Final Project for Udacity C++ Course.
-Project Aggy will be a game developed with SDL2.
-Developed on Windows 10.
+The wizarding demo is a minigame will be a game developed with SDL2 on Windows 10.
+ The game will have a main character that will move with W,A,S,D and points and shoots with the mouse.
+ Enemies will periodically follow the character and the character will have to survive as long as possible.

+ Main.cpp will run the file as well as create necessary objects, it will pass those objects to game.cpp.
+ Game.cpp takes care of the game loop and calling all necessary files during each loop as well as controlling framerate.
+ Renderer.cpp will initialize the window and be responsible for ultimately everything that is displayed to the screen.
+ Controller.cpp will handle all user input and send necessary updates to the playable character object Gamemap.cpp loads the background texture and grid.
+ Ghost.cpp is inherates from enemy.h which inherates from renderable.h
+ Shotfired.cpp inherates from renderable.cpp

 ## Dependencies for Running Locally
 * cmake >= 3.7